pbastowski/angular2-now/README.md

 import { Component } from "angular2-now"
 ````

-Also, with Meteor 1.3, for the moment you need to do this, before you call `SetModule()`.
+> Temporarily, with Meteor 1.3 you need to do what's shown below, before you call `SetModule()`.
+This will be fixed in an upcoming release.

 ```js
 import { init } from "angular2-now";